MusIT

 Classically, the Unity scene contains all the necessary gameObjects for your project.
 In addition, don’t forget to save your scene outside MidiPlayer folder in order to easily update MPTK when new versions are available.

-Except for MidiPlayerGlobal or MidiFileWriter, you can’t use directly the MPTK classes because these classes need others components to work correctly.
+Except for some classes as MidiPlayerGlobal or MPTKWriter, you can’t use directly the MPTK classes because these classes need others components to work correctly.

 Rather, add MPTK prefab in your scene hierarchy, directly at the top level of your scene hierarchy or attached to another gameObject (2D or 3D Object, Camera, Light … ).